Petersburg James A. Johnson Airport

 Petersburg James A. Johnson Airport is a state owned, public use airport located one nautical mile (2 km) southeast of the central business district of Petersburg, a city in the Petersburg Borough of the U.S. state of Alaska that has no road access to the outside world.
 Airline service is subsidized by the Essential Air Service program.

-As per Federal Aviation Administration records, the airport had 19,901 passenger boardings (enplanements) in calendar year 2008, 17,988 enplanements in 2009, and 18,468 in 2010.
-It is included in the National Plan of Integrated Airport Systems for 2015–2019, which categorized it as a primary commercial service (nonhub) airport (more than 10,000 enplanements per year) based on 18,800 enplanements in 2012.
+As per Federal Aviation Administration records, the airport had 24,921 passenger boardings (enplanements) in calendar year 2023, and 25,209 enplanements in 2024.
+It is included in the National Plan of Integrated Airport Systems for 2025-2029, which categorized it as a primary commercial service airport.

 Facilities and aircraft

 Petersburg James A. Johnson Airport has one runway designated 5/23 with an asphalt surface measuring 6,400 by 150 feet (1,951 x 46 m).

 For the 12-month period ending December 1, 2017, the airport had 13,492 aircraft operations, an average of 37 per day: 15% general aviation, 74% air taxi, 10% scheduled commercial, and <1% military.
 At that time there were 12 aircraft based at this airport: 10 single-engine, 1 multi-engine, and 1 helicopter.